Battle of Karbala (2003): Capturing Karbala

 The 101st planned to use helicopter-borne forces to seize three landing zones on the outskirts of the city (codenamed Sparrow, Finch and Robin) and then use an armored force of M1 Abrams tanks and M2 Bradley fighting vehicles to link up with these forces.

 At 11:00 a.m. on 5 April, the 101st Airborne began its push to clear Karbala when airstrikes hit several targets around the city.
 This was followed by a helicopter assault in which 23 UH-60 Blackhawk and 5 CH-47 Chinook helicopters ferried three battalions of infantry from the 502nd Infantry Regiment to their designated landing zones.

 3rd Battalion, 502nd Infantry at LZ Sparrow met heavy but disorganized resistance as they moved into the city.
 To the south, 2/502 at LZ Robin was also moving street by street, and discovered several arms caches hidden in schools.
 They also discovered a suspected insurgent training camp.
 By nightfall, 2/502 had cleared 13 of their 30 assigned sectors.
 1/502, advancing from LZ Finch in the southeast, captured several weapons caches.
 Air support from helicopter gunships was used heavily during this operation, and artillery support was also used.
 Over 100 smoke shells were fired from supporting artillery to screen infantry moving through Karbala's streets.
-At the same time, 2/70 Armored Regiment and C Co 1/41 IN (Mechanized) had reached Karbala and were engaged in combat, losing 1 man killed from small arms fire and a Bradley to an RPG hit.
+At the same time, 2/70 Armored Regiment and C Co 1/41 IN (Mechanized) had reached Karbala and were engaged in combat, losing 1 man killed from small arms fire and a Bradley to a rocket-propelled grenade hit.

 The next day, the units continued to clear their sectors.
 Resistance evaporated by 5:00 PM on 6 April.
 At 5:30, a large statue of Saddam Hussein was torn down by members of the 2/70, 1st Armored Division.

 For their actions in Karbala, 3rd Battalion, 502nd Infantry, 101st Airborne Division was awarded the Valorous Unit Award.